Bahá’í Community of Boise Idaho USA Official

 How can there be a God when everywhere there is injustice and pointless human suffering?

 The short answer is that we humans have free will.
 We shouldn't blame God for humans acting in disobedience to His guidance.
-There are forces of nature that seem to act with great injustice with no regard for the innocent.
+Also, there are forces of nature that seem to act with great injustice with no regard for the innocent.
 We are assured that God's mercy will compensate for any injustice many times over.
 Seen in the eternal picture, God's bounty showers upon us.
 He is the most Merciful.

 What is religion?

-There is no question that followers of some Faiths have repurposed it for their own selfish ends.
+There is no question that followers of some Faith's denominations have repurposed it for their own selfish ends.
+There is a terrible history of wars and injustices.
 Consider however that religion is the chief civilizing force of humanity.
 Humanity has never been without the guidance of God.
 We see many examples of the transformation of civilization directly traced to a Manifestation of God's healing remedy.
+We would have no civilization without this guidance.
 The Good comes from God.
-The disappointing actions are man's.
+The disappointing actions are man's vain imaginings.
+The benefit to us as individuals and as society comes from abiding by the true, pure teachings from the Manifestations of God.

 Do you seriously think people will achieve peace?

 A long conversation made short: because He said to be watchful for another.
 "I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come."
 John 16;12-13.
 Baha'u'llah is the Spirit of Truth and says to us those things that Jesus longed to share but had to hold back because we were not ready.
+Today, we are ready.
+Shall we ignore Him or recognize Him and respond to His additional measure of Truth?
+In John 14:28 is written " I go away, and come again unto you".
+He has come again.
+A similar saying can be found in all the world religions, e.g. in Buddhism: "I am not the first Buddha who came upon Earth, nor shall I be the last.
+In due time, another Buddha will arise in the world - a Holy One, a supremely enlightened One, endowed with wisdom in conduct, auspicious, knowing the universe, an incomparable leader of men, a master of angels and mortals."
+Baha'u'llah is the fulfillment of the mesianic expectations of all the world religions.

 What can we do to overcome racism?